 As I mentioned earlier about the WTC being just a pile of twisted steel, which is now leveled, is surrounded by other buildings, which seem to haunt the volunteers, all day.
 Will they collapse on us.

 About two-three hours of working a frightening horn blows which means that the buildings might be coming down.
 Hundreds of men and women rush out of the scene and run four or five blocks away.

 Waiting the building are checked which I understand all have sensors on them and this is what is being used to clear the area.

-About a half hour passes and slowly everyone just seems to walk back into the area.
+About a half-hour passes and slowly everyone just seems to stop taking and we walk back into the area.
 No orders, no okay about the buildings, its seems almost heavenly walking back.

 The lines form again and the bucket line begins to build another mound.
 The contents of the buckets take on a different smell, the smell of fire.
 The pieces of steel and other debris seem to have more fire of them.
 I feel we are getting closer to where the fire has killed.